tanayadutt/portfolio/README.md

 Hello!
 Welcome to my data analyst portfolio!
 My name is Tanaya Dutt, and I am passionate about transforming data into actionable insights.
 With a strong background in healthcare analytics and a keen interest in leveraging data to drive strategic decisions, I have honed my skills in data manipulation, visualization, and statistical analysis.

-I want to display my technical and data visualization skills through some interesting but simple projects!
+I want to display my technical and data visualization skills through some projects that I found interesting!
 [LinkedIn](https://www.linkedin.com/in/tanayadutt/)

 ## EDUCATION